 As a live performer, he delivers a powerful vocal and skillful yet soulful guitar performance that is captivating to all covering a broad spectrum of country, southern rock and rock-n-roll music style music.
 Patrick performs cover and original material regularly with his three-piece band.
 Patrick’s visionary gift allows him to take a song and convert it into a dynamic and powerful musical production that all can enjoy and appreciate.
 In 2010, Patrick teamed up with a childhood friend Pete Louden writing and producing 10 original songs which, were released on his first album titled “Back Home.”
 This CD featured the title track "Back Home" in honor of our military veterans and more traditional country sounding songs such as "Doctor Bud and She’s No Damn Good."
 Patrick’s style is a unique blend of country, blues, and rock-n-roll.

 Patrick's vocal influences include John Lennon, Paul McCartney, Chuck Berry, Ronny Van Zant, Hank Williams, Merle Haggard, George Strait, Tracy Byrd, Garth Brooks, and Alan Jackson.
-His guitar inspiration and influences are many but include Gary Rossington, Gary Moore, Gibson Guitars and Joe Bonamassa ("the three "G"s and a cup of Joe"), Ace Frehley, Eddie Van Halen, Randy Rhoads and Ted Nugent.
-His main equipment includes the Marshall JCM2000 DSL 100watt, JTM45 and Fender Twin, Gibson Les Paul, ES335s, PRS Custom 24 and Gretsch guitars, D'Addario EXL1110 Nickel Wound Light 10-46 strings, Jim Dunlop JD Jazz Tone 208 guitar picks, TS9 Tube Screamer, DD8, Boss CH1 and TC Hall of Fame.
-Patrick's hats are made in the U.S.A. by Master Hatters of Texas. http://www.masterhatters.com
+His guitar inspiration and influences are many but include Gary Rossington, Alan Collins, Ed King, Gary Moore, Joe Bonamassa, Robben Ford, Ace Frehley, Eddie Van Halen, Randy Rhoads and Ted Nugent.
+His main equipment includes the Marshall JCM2000 DSL 100watt, JTM45 and Fender Twin, Gibson Les Paul, ES335s, PRS Custom 24 and Gretsch guitars, D'Addario EXL1110 Nickel Wound Light 10-46 strings, Jim Dunlop JD Jazz Tone 208 and Fender 351 medium/heavy guitar picks, TS9 Tube Screamer, Boss DD8, Boss CH1, Boss SD1 and TC Hall of Fame.
+Patrick's hats are made in the U.S.A. by Master Hatters of Texas. http://www.masterhatters.com Patrick's inspiration is what he refers to as "the three G's, (Gary Rossington, Gary Moore and Gibson Guitars".

 John Tooley hails from Warrenton Virginia, Retired United States Army Sergeant First Class (SFC), has a diversified background in music, he plays the clarinet, soprano sax, chanter, and bagpipes (always a learning process).
 By the time, he attended high school in Augsburg Germany, his love of music had been cemented into his life, by growing up with parents that were musically inclined.
 His father played the trumpet (flugelhorn), and his mom was adept on the classical guitar.